KEPO: Knowledge-Enhanced Preference Optimization for Multimodal Reasoning with Applications to Medical VQA: Method

-We apply distillation only to high-quality trajectories for two complementary reasons.
+In practical settings, particularly within specialized expert domains, the teacher model is not perfect and may itself generate flawed reasoning trajectories.
+Thus, we apply distillation only to trajectories of sufficient quality.
+This design is motivated by two complementary considerations.
 First, restricting distillation to reward-positive samples ensures that dense teacher guidance is aligned with the reinforcement learning objective, preventing the distillation signal from overriding reward-driven optimization.
 Under this design, distillation acts as a form of dense credit assignment that amplifies successful behaviors rather than competing with the global reward.
-Second, in reasoning-intensive tasks with chain-of-thought generation, low-quality trajectories often arise from logical errors or hallucinations early in the reasoning process.
+Second, in reasoning-intensive tasks with chain-of-thought generation, low-quality trajectories often arise from logical errors or hallucinations early in the reasoning process, where subsequent tokens are then conditioned on an incorrect intermediate state, making it difficult for the teacher model to provide a clear learning signal.
 Applying on-policy distillation to such trajectories forces the student to mimic the teacher’s distribution conditioned on a flawed context, injecting noisy and potentially conflicting gradient signals into policy learning.
-Accordingly, distillation is activated only for trajectories satisfying $r_i > \tau$ through the indicator function $\mathbb{I}_{r_i > \tau}$.
+This observation is consistent with recent findings that teacher supervision in on-policy distillation is not uniformly reliable across trajectories, particularly when conditioned on imperfect intermediate reasoning states~\cite{zheng2026scopesignalcalibratedonpolicydistillation}.
+Accordingly, distillation is activated only for trajectories satisfying $r_i \geq \tau$ through the indicator function $\mathbb{I}_{r_i \geq \tau}$.
 Together, this quality-gated design complements trajectory-level rewards with token-level guidance while avoiding supervision under flawed contexts.